 Web Filtering Bypass Prevention

 - Block the Proxies & Anonymizers category.

-- Block the Chrome Browser Secure DNS feature in the VPN and Proxy section of AppBlocker.
+- Block the Firefox/Chrome Secure DNS feature in the VPN and Proxy section of AppBlocker.

 - Make sure that all of your users have restricted operating system rights.
 If a user has no administrator rights, it will be impossible for them to delete the SafeDNS Agent, install any VPN/proxy, change the "hosts" file, or change the DNS server in the network settings.

 - Prohibit access to any other DNS.
 If devices connect to the internet via a gateway or router, prohibit access to all DNS servers, except the SafeDNS public DNS servers.
 We recommend excluding the 126.96.36.199/24 network as well, as this is a whole SafeDNS network.
 If you are using a caching server in your corporate network, exclude its address instead.

 - Prohibit access to HTTP proxies.
 To do that, restrict packet transfer to all IP addresses by TCP and UDP protocols on ports 3128 and 8080 in the firewall settings of your router.

 - Prohibit access to DNS over TLS.
 To do that, restrict packet transfer to all IP addresses, except SafeDNS network 188.8.131.52/24, on TCP port 853.

 - Disable IPv6 protocol.
 Even though SafeDNS does support IPv6 addresses, we generally recommend disabling this protocol on your router or in the network settings of your device.
 Please note, that this will not have any effect on the quality of your internet connection.